flutter/codelabs/README.md

   - [Write a Flutter desktop application](https://codelabs.developers.google.com/codelabs/flutter-github-client) is in [`github-client`](github-client)
   - [Your first Flutter app](https://codelabs.developers.google.com/codelabs/flutter-codelab-first) is in [`namer`](namer)

-To learn more about setting up Flutter and running apps, see [docs.flutter.dev/get-started][].
+To learn more about setting up Flutter and running apps, visit [docs.flutter.dev/get-started][].

 [docs.flutter.dev/get-started]: https://docs.flutter.dev/get-started

 ## Maintenance & Deprecation of Codelabs

 Codelabs should be kept up to date with the current Flutter stable release.
 Codelabs that are more than two stable releases behind will be candidates for deprecation and removal from the repository.